What Is Investment

 Investing involves the following 5 steps:

-• Establish a target or goal for your investments.
+• Establish a target or goal for your investments

-• Find out what your risk tolerance is.
+• Find out your risk tolerance.

-• Assess the Allocation of Assets.
+• Assess the Allocation of Assets

-• Assembling Your Portfolio.
+• Assembling Your Portfolio

 • Observe, document, and keep current